i-witness/heroku-server/README.md

-# The iWitness Project
+# README

-> Developing solutions using mobile tech, to ensure fair and accountable policing.

-Hosted at https://iwitness-app.herokuapp.com/ using the [Heroku](https://www.heroku.com/) platform.
+This repository contains both code (for the server) and documentation (for the entire project) for iWitness.
+Visit https://iwitness-app.herokuapp.com/ to access the server & website.
-See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the under-development verion of the iOS shortcut (may not be the most recent).
+See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the under-development verion of the iOS shortcut.

+## Documentation

+- See [TODO.md](./docs/TODO.md) for outstanding and completed tasks.

 ## Project overview _(non-technical)_